 - 2. Rule 331 I&M Program.
-The District-approved I&M Plan (August 2005) for the Palmer-Stendl Lease in the HVI South Cat Canyon Stationary Source shall be implemented for the life of the project.
-The Plan, and any subsequent District approved revisions, is incorporated by reference as an enforceable part of this permit.
-Within sixty (60) days of the issuance of this permit, HVI shall submit for District approval, a revised Fugitive I&M Plan for the South Cat Canyon Stationary source. - 3.
+The District-approved I&M Plan (August 2005) for the Palmer-Stendl Lease in the Team Operating South Cat Canyon Stationary Source shall be implemented for the life of the project.
+The Plan, and any subsequent District approved revisions, is incorporated by reference as an enforceable part of this permit. - 3.
 Rule 331 Exemption Request.
-If HVI wishes to maintain or obtain the Rule 331 B.2.c exemption from the MRR requirements of Rule 331, then HVI shall submit an exemption request to the District which shall include a current inventory of all 1/2" or smaller stainless steel tube fittings and a written statement certifying under penalty of perjury that all one-half inch and smaller stainless steel tube fittings have been inspected in accordance with the requirements of Rule 331 Section H.1 and found to be leak-free. - (c) Monitoring: The equipment items listed in this section are subject to all the monitoring requirements listed in District Rule 331.F.
+If Team Operating wishes to maintain or obtain the Rule 331 B.2.c exemption from the MRR requirements of Rule 331, then Team Operating shall submit an exemption request to the District which shall include a current inventory of all 1/2" or smaller stainless steel tube fittings and a written statement certifying under penalty of perjury that all one-half inch and smaller stainless steel tube fittings have been inspected in accordance with the requirements of Rule 331 Section H.1 and found to be leak-free. - (c) Monitoring: The equipment items listed in this section are subject to all the monitoring requirements listed in District Rule 331.F.
 The test methods in Rule 331.H shall be used, when applicable. - (d) Recordkeeping: All inspection and repair records shall be retained at the source for a minimum of five years.
 The equipment listed in this section is subject to all the recordkeeping requirements listed in District Rule 331.G.
-In addition, HVI shall: - 1.
-II&M Log Record in a log the following: - (a) A record of leaking components found (including name, location, type of component); - (b) Date of leak detection; - (c) The ppmv reading; - (d) Date of repair attempt; - (e) Method of detection; - (f) Date of re-inspection; - (g) The ppmv reading after leak is repaired; - (h) A record of the total components inspected and the total number and percentage found leaking by component type; - (i) A record of leaks from critical components; - (j) A record of leaks from components that incur five repair actions within a continuous 12-month period; - (k) A record of component repair actions including dates of component re-inspections. - (e) Reporting: The equipment listed in this section is subject to all the reporting requirements listed in District Rule 331.G.
+In addition, Team Operating shall: - 1.
+I I&M Log Record in a log the following: - (a) A record of leaking components found (including name, location, type of component); - (b) Date of leak detection; - (c) The ppmv reading; - (d) Date of repair attempt; - (e) Method of detection; - (f) Date of re-inspection; - (g) The ppmv reading after leak is repaired; - (h) A record of the total components inspected and the total number and percentage found leaking by component type; - (i) A record of leaks from critical components; - (j) A record of leaks from components that incur five repair actions within a continuous 12-month period; - (k) A record of component repair actions including dates of component reinspections. - (e) Reporting: The equipment listed in this section is subject to all the reporting requirements listed in District Rule 331.G.
 On a semi-annual basis, a report detailing the previous six month's activities shall be provided to the District.
 The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit.
 [Re: District Rules 331 and 1303, 40 CFR 70.6]